Google Search Prefixes or Query Options

 intitle:search google | Finds only pages with search in the title, and google anywhere on the page. |

-cache:URL | Gives you google’s stored version of webpage.
+cache:URL | Gives you Google’s stored version of the webpage.
 Useful if the site is down. |

-info: | URL will give you description about a given site.
-This is same as typing url in search box. |
+info: | URL will give you a description of a given site.
+This is the same as typing url in the search box. |

-spell: | Does a spellcheck on your query. you don’t have to do this, google will automatically spellcheck any words searched. |
+spell: | Does a spellcheck on your query? you don’t have to do this, google will automatically spellcheck any words searched. |

-stocks: | Does a search for stocks quotes of a company.
+stocks: | Does a search for stock quotes of a company.
 For example stocks:GOOG . |

 filetype: | Does a search for a specific file type.
-For example filetype:docx will search for Microsoft word files along with search query. |
+For example filetype:docx will search for Microsoft Word files along with a search query. |

-daterange: | It supports Julian date format only.
+daterange: | It supports Julian’s date format only.
 2457250 is an example of a Julian date for 15 August 2015.
-Use this calculator to convert. . |
+Use this calculator to convert. |

-maps: | Shortcut to do a google maps search. |
+maps: | Shortcut to do google maps search. |

 phone: | Searches for anything that looks like a phone number. |

-allinlinks: | Searches only within links, not text or title. |
+allinlinks: | Searches only within links, not text or titles. |

-allintext: | Searches only within text of pages, but not in the links or page title. |
+allintext: | Searches only within the text of pages, but not in the links or page title. |

-allinanchor:keyword | List results ordered by number of anchor texts as keyword. |
+allinanchor:keyword | List results ordered by a number of anchor texts as keywords. |

 nutrition: or calorie: | Shows health facts with nutrition amount and calorie count. |